arunmathewofficial/MIM_Plotter/README.md

 data from Asplund et al. (2009).

 ### 4. adibatic_flow_struc
-Generate a comparison plot for low and high-resolution chemical profiles in the vicinity of the shock for the adiabatic flow.
+Generate flow structure plots for high-resolution flow in the vicinity of the shock for the adiabatic flow.

 ### 5. adiabatic_ion_profile
 Generate a comparison plot for low (1024) and high-resolution (10240) chemical profiles in